klmnden/azure-docs.tr-tr/articles/app-service-mobile/app-service-mobile-node-backend-how-to-use-server-sdk.md

     // Define the template payload.
     var payload = '{"messageParam": "This is a template payload."}';

-    // Only do the push if configured if (context.push) {
+    // Only do the push if configured. if (context.push) {
         // Send a template notification.
         context.push.send(null, payload, function (error) {